keerthiram2612/WhatsappTemplate-html/README.md

-## This template is used mainly focused on the mobile size .
+## This template is  mainly focused on the mobile size .

 ## In this we build this by the basic html, css, js.